 What is the SRT protocol?
-All you need to know in 2025
+Everything you need to know in 2026

-Stable, secure, ultra-reactive: in 2025, the SRT protocol will be the new benchmark for live streaming.
-Whether you're an event broadcaster, a broadcast professional or a content creator, understanding how SRT works and the advantages it offers has become essential to staying competitive.
+Stable, secure, ultra-responsive: in 2026, the SRT protocol has established itself as the new benchmark for live streaming.
+Whether you are an event broadcaster, broadcast professional, or content creator, understanding how SRT works and its advantages has become essential to remaining competitive.

 Find out everything you need to know about this fast-growing protocol in this article.